Autobiography into fiction

 - Write autobiographically-based fiction more effectively and confidently

-- Identify and use some techniques for transforming personal material into fiction
+- Use techniques for shaping personal material into a clear story arc

-- Identify and appreciate some of the issues around using autobiographical material in fiction.
+- Identify and tackle some of the challenges involved in turning real life into fiction.

 What level is the course and do I need any particular skills?